samshelley/contentEditable/README.md

 contentEditable
 ===============

-Prevents pasting of HTML objects when using copy/cut/paste and drag and drop for contentEditable divs This plugin fixes the copy/cut/paste and drag and drop problems that happen when you make something contenteditable.
+This plugin fixes the copy/cut/paste and drag and drop problems that happen when you make something contenteditable.

 There are a lot of full featured wysiwyg editors--all this plugin does it make sure that you can only paste plain-text into content editable fields.